TalTech-HPC-Centre/taltech-hpc-docs/docs/software/orca.md

 #### Copying files

-During calculations ORCA creates many different additional files, by default, `slurm` copies all files to the user's directory.
+During calculations, ORCA creates many different additional files.
+By default, `slurm` copies all files to the user's directory.
 However, the user can choose which files to copy back to the working directory.

 ```bash
 cp $SCRATCH/*.gbw  $SLURM_SUBMIT_DIR/